9 Reasons to Throw Out Your Canola Oil and What to Use Instead

 Vitamin E has two forms: alpha tocopherol (AT) and gamma tocopherol (GT).
 AT tends to be found in sunflower and olive oil.
 GT is found mostly in canola oil.
 In a study to test the effects of oil consumption on lung inflammation, researchers found a direct correlation between high levels of GT and a 10-17% reduction in lung function due to inflammation.
 A 10% reduction in the lung function of a healthy individual is pretty much like giving them asthma.
 For those with asthma, reducing lung function has drastic implications on their ability to get proper levels of oxygen in to the body.

 On a side note, people in olive-oil consuming countries have the lowest rates of asthma.
 Either it’s time to move to Italy, or change your cooking oil.

 The bottom line: The type of vitamin E found in canola oil, when taken in large doses, was linked to reduced lung capacity due to inflammation.

 Best canola oil substitutes

-- Grass-fed butter (use over low heat only)
+- Grass-fed butter

-- Coconut oil (good for cooking)
+- Coconut oil